 Most menu items are served with your choice of chips and or crunchy Asian coleslaw.
-Don’t miss out on pairing them with the bleu cheese dipping sauce if you get the chips.
+If you get the chips, don’t miss out on pairing them with the bleu cheese dipping sauce.
 You can also do half and half if you have a craving for both.

 Scrap up one of the coveted tables by the windows and be entertained all dinner with the bustling activity of the neighborhood.
 And in the warm months, enjoy a table on the sidewalk patio.